Case Study · AutoScout24 · Search & Discovery

 What this project clarified

-Simplification only held up when the team was explicit about what the card should optimise for.
+Simplification held up only when the team named what the card should optimise for and which measures deserved trust.

 Forward-facing MacBook mockup showing the decluttered AutoScout24 desktop list page.